 Your body tissues will adapt to the positions in which you hold them for long periods of time, therefore you want to avoid putting the quadratus lumborum in a shortened position.

 To begin fixing your posture habits you will have to first become aware of the times throughout your day when you may hike one hip higher than the other.

 Aside from cases involving scoliosis, most instances of lateral pelvic tilt can be avoided by making a few simple lifestyle changes.

 Below are a few simple tips and things to consider for preventing a lateral pelvic tilt from developing or worsening.

 - Sleeping on your Side – If you have a favourite side you like to sleep on, then the hip that is in the air will be in a ‘hiked up’ position throughout the night.
 To avoid this it would be preferable to try to sleep on your back.

 - Uneven Sitting – There may be times where you tend to sit with one hip higher than the other.
 Perhaps you may rest your arm on the window when you are driving unknowingly tilting one of your hips?
 Or maybe when you are using a computer mouse you tend to lean towards it?
 In any case, try to maintain a neutral level pelvis when sitting.

 - Standing posture – A lot of times people tend to have a favourite side to lean towards when standing.
-A further example of this could be when people hold heavy objects.
+A further example of this could be when people hold heavy objects close to their bodies and tilt their hips to support the extra weight.
 A common example could be when a parent is carrying a young child or grocery shopping against their torso.